Skip to content

 Stage 1 — Schematic Review

-• Check: Is there an EMI filter at power input?
+• Is there an EMI filter at the power input?

-• Check: Are high-speed clocks away from I/O connectors?
+• Are high-speed clocks routed away from I/O connectors?

 Stage 2 — PCB Layout Review

-• E-field probes near ICs and connectors show electric field coupling
+• Use the E-field (electric field) probe near ICs and connectors to see where electric field coupling is happening.

 Shielding as a Last Resort

-Use the Shielding Effectiveness calculator to understand how slot size affects shielding.
-A 10 cm slot limits shielding to about 30 dB at 1 GHz.
+Use the Shielding Effectiveness calculator to see how slot size affects your shielding.
+A 10 cm slot limits you to about 30 dB of shielding at 1 GHz, no matter how thick your metal is.
+Shielding is expensive, it adds weight, and it complicates manufacturing.
+Fix the source of the emissions first, and you might not need it.

 ESD and Immunity